-CREDIT REPAIR
+CREDIT IMPROVEMENT

 CONGRATULATIONS!
 You have made one of the smartest decisions you will ever make!
-Before long, you will not only be able to find loans, lines of credit, or business financing, you will be able to turn around your financial life by repairing your credit files!
-Repairing your credit is not a difficult thing to learn.
+Before long, you will not only be able to find loans, lines of credit, or business financing, you will be able to turn around your financial life by improving your credit files!
+Improving your credit is not a difficult thing to learn.
 It may take some time, however, depending on the number of negative items that are in your files.

-NOTE: We are NOT a credit repair company.
+NOTE: We are NOT a credit repair company and we do not claim that you can "repair" negative credit that is accurate.
 We only pass this information along to our clients as a service to them.
 We provide information only and hopefully we can help our clients to better understand their options.